-The interorgan cycle of glucose catabolism in the muscle to generate alanine and the recycling of the carbon skeletons of alanine to glucose in the liver is called the alanine cycle.
+The alanine cycle is the interorgan cycle of glucose catabolism in the muscle to generate alanine and the recycling of the carbon skeletons of alanine to glucose in the liver.

 The pathway for hepatic gluconeogenesis from alanine is similar to that from lactate in that both lactate and alanine are readily converted to pyruvate.
 In the case of alanine, the reaction involves transamination in which the a-amino group of an amino acid is transferred to a-ketoglutarate and subsequently excreted as urea.